-Prep is the first year of primary school in Queensland and is available for children who turn 5 by June 30 in the year they start school.
-(King's Early Learning runs a Kindergarten program for children in the year prior to starting Prep.
-We recommend children enrol into our Kindy program as these students will have priority for Prep places, and will fill most available spots.)
+Prep is the first year of Primary School in Queensland and is available for children who turn five by June 30 in the year they start school.

 The early years of Primary School lay the foundations for life-long learning.
 In Prep, students are taught early literacy and numeracy skills.
 They engage in fine and gross motor activities, discover computers and iPads, and Christian values are woven into the curriculum content.

 During Prep and Year 1, the College engages a speech specialist to help identify potential issues that may affect the development of literacy skills.

 We are convinced that formal education should be both academically challenging and interesting.
 Classrooms are a kaleidoscope of coloured posters, mobiles and a host of other visual learning aides.

 The school calendar is filled with activities: open days, cultural and sports' carnivals, grandparents' day, musicals, excursions and other special events.